koadman/platypusfarm/platypusfarm/docs/demuxing.md

 And eventually finishing with a report of how many reads were assigned to each barcode.
 Note that phylosift allows each barcode to contain up to one mismatch; a pair of barcodes could have a mismatch in each barcode in the pair.
-The above command produces a demultiplexed file called platipy.fastq.gz with the following contents:
+The above command produces a demultiplexed file called `platypi.fastq.gz` with the following contents:

     @S11_1 M00607:72:000000000-D0B10:1:1101:15662:1335 1:N:0:0 barcode=ACGGTT:GAACTT random=::GGACTA:ACGATG:
     CTATTTCATCGTCAATCGCTGGCTGCGCGTCGCGACGTTCGTGGTGGCCGTGCTGGTGGTGATGCCGCTGTGGCAGGCCGGCAGCGGGCTGATGGCGCGCGTCGTCGCGCCGGCCCAGTCGCAGGCGAACGTGGCGGGCGCCACGCGCGT